quii/learn-go-with-tests/intro-to-generics.md

 #### Recap on type-safety

-If you've read the previous chapters of this book, or have experience with statically typed languages this should not surprise you.
+If you've read the previous chapters of this book, or have experience with statically typed languages, this should not surprise you.
 The Go compiler expects you to write your functions, structs etc by describing what types you wish to work with.

 You can't pass a `string` to a function that expects an `integer`.

 Whilst this can feel like ceremony, it can be extremely helpful.
-By describing these constraints you
+By describing these constraints you,

 - Make function implementation simpler.
-By describing to the compiler what types you work with you **constrain the number of possible valid implementations**.
+By describing to the compiler what types you work with, you **constrain the number of possible valid implementations**.
 You can't "add" a `Person` and a `BankAccount`.
 You can't capitalise an `integer`.
-In software constraints are often extremely helpful.
+In software, constraints are often extremely helpful.
-- Prevents you accidentally passing data to a function that you didn't mean to
+- Are prevented from accidentally passing data to a function you didn't mean to

-Go currently offers you a way to be more abstract with your types with interfaces so that you can design functions that do not take concrete types but instead types that offer the behaviour you need.
+Go currently offers you a way to be more abstract with your types with interfaces, so that you can design functions that do not take concrete types but instead, types that offer the behaviour you need.
 This gives you some flexibility whilst maintaining type-safety.

 ### A function that takes a string or an integer? (or indeed, other things)